Lake Arbor, Maryland: Economy

 When it was in operation, The Boulevard at the Capital Centre was in Lake Arbor CDP.

 When it existed, Crown Books had its headquarters in what is now Lake Arbor.

 Government

 The U.S. Postal Service operates the Largo Post Office in Lake Arbor CDP, with a Largo postal address.

 Education

 Prince George's County Public Schools serves Lake Arbor.

 The zoned schools are Lake Arbor Elementary School, Ernest Everett Just Middle School, and Charles Herbert Flowers High School.

 Transportation

-Washington Metro Largo Town Center station is in Lake Arbor CDP.
+Washington Metro Downtown Largo station is in Lake Arbor CDP.